yuriploc/wonder-queue/README.md

 The project is missing though, some observability features like logging.
 Although having tests and a good coverage counts, a CI would also be helpful.
 Linting would help Developer Experience and a formatter (hello, `prettier`) would avoid future fights.

-In order to achieve a better performance in a production environment, three major changes can be made:
+In order to achieve a better performance in a production environment, four major changes can be made:

 1. To wait until a specific threshold happens to remove all the processed messages from the queue.
 This means having an index to state that all the elements behind are already processed and it's safe to remove them all.
 And why not using `shift()` instead of `splice()`?
 2. Instead of creating the timer for the release timeout while looking for available messages, we could pass the message id in the context to another middleware make this call after the method `queue.getAvailableMessages` is complete.
 3. Clustering the application to better use the server cores and increasing the memory limit in order to be able to handle more messages.
+4. Adding a persistence layer to avoid the ephemeral state we currently have, and adding the ability to get the queue up without loosing data after an update, restart or a failure.
+This could be achieved by using a NoSQL database like Mongo or even Firebase to persist the data.